MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     Your response from the LLM may vary.
 Try tweaking your prompt and location to see what other results you can generate.

-Now your agent is able to automatically perform different actions based on the user's input.
+Now your assistant is able to automatically perform different actions based on the user's input.
 Great work!

 ### Review

-In this lab, you created an AI agent that can manage the user's music library and provide personalized song and concert recommendations.
-You used the Semantic Kernel SDK to build the AI agent and connect it to the large language model (LLM) service.
-You created custom plugins for your music library, enabled automatic function calling to make your agent dynamically respond to the user's input.
+In this lab, you created an AI assistant that can manage the user's music library and provide personalized song and concert recommendations.
+You used the Semantic Kernel SDK to build the AI assistant and connect it to the large language model (LLM) service.
+You created custom plugins for your music library, enabled automatic function calling to make your assistant dynamically respond to the user's input.
 Congratulations on completing this lab!